UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Experiments

-However, there are cases where our method generates more accurate annotations than the ground-truth provided by the dataset.
-For example, the first image (a) shows that all objects have relatively wrong poses due to the occluded aruco markers in the image, while our prediction seems much more reliable.
-It shows that our pseudo label is not only reliable but also sometimes more accurate than the ground-truth, which means that our proposed approach successfully addresses both real-world data scarcity and unreliability issues.
+However, there were cases where our method generated more accurate annotations than the GT provided by the dataset.
+For example, the GT image of the first column shows that all objects have relatively wrong poses due to the occluded aruco markers in the image, while our prediction seems much more reliable.
+It shows that our pseudo label is not only reliable but also sometimes more accurate than the GT, which means that our proposed approach successfully addresses both the real-world data scarcity and unreliability issues.